-WHY IS FLARING NEEDED?
-4.1
+4.1 WHY IS FLARING NEEDED?

 The flares at the Mossmorran and Braefoot Bay facilities are part of the safety system.
 Because the gas is constantly flowing to the complex, it is necessary to send gas that is being sent to the site and cannot be processed to the flare for combustion.
 This might be due to scheduled maintenance requiring the plant to be 'gas free' prior to entry; or following an unplanned interruption in production.
-The flare systems include one 80metre-high flare stack with up to three flare tips at Shell FNGL; one 100-metre-high flare at ExxonMobil FEP; and two ground flares operated by Shell FNGL, used by both sites as required.
-A new ExxonMobil enclosed ground flare is expected to be finished in 2023.
+The flare systems include one 80-metre-high flare stack with three flare tips at Shell FNGL; one 100-metre-high flare at ExxonMobil FEP; two enclosed ground flares operated by Shell FNGL and one new fully enclosed ground flare operated by ExxonMobil FEP.